DentalEMR/dentalemr-ws-service/README.md

     1. From within Visual Studio, publish 'DemrService' project AND 'demrservice.pfx' to 'publish' folder.
     2. Zip / unzip 'publish' folder onto integration Windows computer.
     3. Double click 'demrservice.pfx' on integration computer and install certificate (required by Chrome but not Firefox for some reason)
-    4. In Firefox navigate a browser tab to https://127.0.0.1:5001 and in warning select advanced and add exception (required by Firefox but not Chrome for some reason).
+    4. In both Chrome and Firefox, navigate a browser tab to https://127.0.0.1:5001 and in warning select advanced and add exception.
     5. Double click 'demrservice.exe' to run in console window.
 Ctrl-c exists program.
 Can be installed as a Windows service but this hasn't been fiddled with yet.

 # Test applications